ecc-computing-club/.github/profile/README.md

 ## Welcome to the Data Science Club at ECC! 👋

-## Congradulations!
+## Congratulations!
 You've arrived at the 05/06 Code Launch Conference!

-All meetings are cancelled

 Here is what we'll be covering the next 3 weeks